List of Psych characters: Madeleine Spencer

+The casting of Shepherd in the role is notable as Moonlighting (starring Shepherd) was cited as an influence of Psych creator, Steve Franks as an inspiration of Psych.

 Abigail Lytar

 Abigail Lytar (Rachael Leigh Cook) is Shawn's ex-girlfriend.
 She is an elementary school teacher.
 She first appeared in "Murder? ...
 Anyone? ...
 Anyone? ...
 Bueller?"
 (3.02) and in "Mr. Yin Presents..."
 (4.16).

 She first appears in "Murder? ...
 Anyone? ...
 Anyone? ...
 Bueller?"
 (3.02) at Shawn and Gus's high school reunion.
 It is revealed that she had been stood-up by Shawn at a high school dance, when he left her standing alone on a pier.
 Together, they solve the murder of one of their former classmates.
 In "An Evening with Mr. Yang" (3.16), Gus accuses Shawn of not being able to keep a steady relationship.
 He then proceeds to call Abigail, immediately asking her on a date.
 Over the course of the episode, however, he is forced to keep pushing the time back as he struggles to capture Yang.
 Finally, the two share their first real date at a drive-in theater in Gus's car (though Gus stays in the backseat the entire time).

 Abigail returns in the fourth season in the episode "He Dead" (4.02), wanting to meet Henry for the first time.
 However, Shawn attempts to prevent it, claiming that his relationship with his father is already strained.
 Despite his attempts, the two finally meet, and get along very well, much to Shawn's surprise.
 Abigail returned again in "Bollywood Homicide" (4.06), in which Shawn invites her to a crime scene.
 When Lassiter embarrasses Shawn in front of Abigail, Shawn becomes determined to solve the case, and eventually does.
 In the summer finale, "You Can't Handle This Episode" (4.10), Abigail reveals to Shawn that she is moving to Uganda for six months, and that she wants to put their relationship on hold until she visits in February.

 When Abigail returns from Uganda in "Mr. Yin Presents..."
 (4.16), she is met with an unwelcome surprise.
 Upon her arrival at the airport, Officer McNab picks her up, due to Shawn's preoccupation with catching Yin.
 Immediately, McNab is drugged, and Abigail is kidnapped by Yin.
 After Yin ties her to the bottom of the pier (where Shawn stood her up in high school), Shawn is issued an ultimatum: rescue Juliet or rescue Abigail.
 He chooses Abigail, and barely succeeds in saving her life.
 However, immediately afterward, she tells Shawn she can't take the stress of his job any longer, and breaks up with him.
 However, she did tell Shawn to call her if he ever gave up "chasing psychos."